TXSTAI/txstai.github.io/_pages/projects.md

 ---
 title: Projects
-nav_order: 2
+nav_order: 4
 ---

-# AI Projects at TXST
+# Featured AI Projects

-We proudly showcase work by our faculty, students, and industry partners.
+Explore work by our faculty, students, and collaborators:

-- **AI-powered Law Enforcement Evidence Processing**
-- **Predictive Analytics in Supply Chain Management**
+## 🎯 Ongoing Highlights
+- **AI Application in Law Enforcement**: AI projects to fight crimes
-- **Agentic AI in Healthcare**
+- **Agentic AI in Healthcare**: Help patient navigate healthcare continuum
+- **CourseBot**: Conversational agent trained on buinsss course content

+Have a project to showcase?
+[Submit it here](#)